 The Australian government also projects that employment will rise over the following years.
 Their data shows four industries will absorb more than three-fifths of the total growth: health care and social assistance, accommodation and food services, professional, scientific, and technical services, and education and training.

-The employment growth in Europe between 2020 to 2030 is estimated at 5.
+The employment growth in Europe between 2020 to 2030, particularly for jobs in Europe, is estimated at 5.
 However, within the EU, some countries are projected to experience an increase, but others’ employment rates will drop, based on Cedefop’s projections.

-Considering the sectors, most people will steer clear from agriculture, forestry, fishing, mining, and quarrying.
+Considering the sectors, most people will steer clear of agriculture, forestry, fishing, mining, and quarrying.
 In contrast, accommodation, food, and the health and social care sector will attract more new workers.